 This prologue is the ending of the manga, so I've heard but I haven't read the manga.
 Although I havn't read the manga, watching this alternate ending (technically speaking the "True Ending") was a breathtaking expirience.
 I loved the old show, and was pretty happy about the ending it had including the second movie, but this prologue hited me in the childhood.
 The nostalgia of seeing some characters again, the storytelling, the music, the hype for a Sakura comeback, etc.. was almost like when I saw the first part of Digimon Tri.
 I just can't wait for this new show that's a direct

-sequel to this prologue just keep in mind that the events of episodes 69 and 70 of the old show plus the second movie are no longer "the oficial ending".
+sequel to this prologue just keep in mind that the events of episodes 69 and 70 of the old show are still kinda oficial but not entierly, plus the second movie is no longer "the oficial ending".
 Nothing more to say to my reader other than "Watch it, its good even thoe you're not familiar or a big fan of the show and fans will enjoy it from the second the hit the play button".

 So, I believe this OAD must've raised many eyebrows, specially for the anime-only fans.
 As someone who has watched the anime and also read the whole manga, I decided to clarify some points about this special episode, and why it was needed as a prologue for Clear Card Arc, which I've been reading monthly for the past year.